kazuho/draft-kazuho-quic-address-bound-token/draft-kazuho-quic-shared-cc.md

 # The unbound_token Transport Parameter

-The unbound_token Transport Parameter (0xTBD) indicates the client that the tokens provided by NEW_TOKEN frames can be used for future connections that go to the same server address tuple rather than that to the same server name.
+The unbound_token transport parameter (0xTBD) indicates the client that the tokens provided by NEW_TOKEN frames can be used for future connections that go to the same server address tuple rather than that to the same server name.

-The transport parameter does not carry a value; the length of the value field MUST be set to zero.
+The unbound_token transport parameter does not carry a value; the length of the value MUST be empty.
+Only the server sends the unbound_token transport parameter.
+When an endpoint observes a peer not obeying to these rules, it MUST terminate the connection with a PROTOCOL_VIOLATION error..

-Only the server sends the Transport Parameter.
 A server can include the identifier of the congestion controller in the token so that it can consolidate newly established connections using that token to the existing congestion controller.

 Clients SHOULD retain provided tokens with the original server address tuple of the connections being the keys rather than those advertised as servers'